Title: GLEP Purpose and Guidelines

 code or significantly modifying ebuilds.

-8. Copyright -- Every new GLEP must be explicitly labelled as licensed under
+8. Copyright/public domain -- Each GLEP must either be explicitly

 GLEP Formating and Template

-[#ReSTHOME]_ that is then converted to HTML using Docutils [#DOCUTILS]_.
+called ReStructuredText [#ReSTHOME]_ that is then converted to HTML using

-conform to the YAML standard [#YAML]_.
-Headers marked with "*" are optional.
+must appear in the following order.
+Headers marked with "*" are

 GLEP: <glep number>